chipsalliance/t1/doc/en/Datapath.md

 ## Lane Control
 The control of lane is maintained in `Lane.slotControl`, this slot is used for record the state of each instruction send to the Lane(including indexed LSU and some VRF readonly mask instructions in lane).

+## Cross Lane Channel

+Lane has a ring(for now) bus for communication between lanes.
+It is used for